 The Olympus OM-DE-M10 Mark III also has 5-axis image stabilisation, which reduces camera shake in any situation for blur-free, high-quality images – again perfect for taking photos of kids, moving objects or when out and about.

 Keeping it simple – there are tons of fabulous editing tools you can use on your phone.
 Especially if you are just intending for your images to be on Instagram.
-Not to mention the Olympus OM-DE-M10 Mark III has built in wi-fi capability so you can easily send your photo from you camera to your phone with the click of a button.
+Not to mention the Olympus OM-DE-M10 Mark III has built-in wi-fi capability so you can easily send your photo from your camera to your phone with the click of a button.

 Below I have detailed my favourite editing apps, with a variety for all different purpose.
 It’s important that you edit your images to how you like them.
 Don’t worry about what anyone else is doing or what you think you should be doing.
 I personally have no specific theme or style and just edit each photo to how I like the look of it – I don’t just use the one filter or setting.